-For many of us, transitioning to a life in university can be a little tricky.
-ResLifeBU Skills are here to help guide and support you through this next big chapter of your life.
+For many of us, transitioning to a new independent life in university can sometimes be a little tricky.
+ResLifeBU Skills is here to help guide and support you through this next big chapter of your life.

-Our team focus is on helping you have a smooth transition into university life and then go on to live and learn independently, becoming rounded and experienced members of the BU community.
-Our initial focus is on how to prepare for your arrival to your new accommodation to give you the softest landing possible.
+Our team’s focus will initially be on helping you have a smooth transition into university life and then to go on to live and learn independently, becoming rounded and successful members of the BU community.

 See more about ResLife and accommodation at BU